dudent01/Virtual-Personal-Assistant/README.md

 ### Virtual Personal Assistant

+#### Interacting with the program

+Run the Basic Virtual Assistant script inside the Virtual Assistant directory.
+Communicate with the script by clearly speaking with the machine.

 #### Current functionality:

 1. If told to '**search youtube SOMETHING**', it will open a remote controlled firefox window with the search in youtube.